omar93939/omar93939/README.md

 ### Hi there, I'm Omar - aka SweatIRL or omar93939 👋

-## Student following the a Computer Engineering bachelor's programme!
+## Student following a Computer Engineering bachelor's programme!

 # About me: